 Computer Science Seminar Topics for CSE, I.T

-We provide a big list of latest 2013-2014 Computer Science Seminar Topics, Essay Topics, Presentation Topics, Speech Ideas and Advanced Research Topics with PPT and abstract based on Technical IEEE Papers and latest technologies for Computer Science (CSE), MCA and Information Technology (I.T), MCA, MS, B.E, B.Tech, MSc, BSc students with free download.
+We provide a big collection of latest 2013-2014 Computer Science Seminar Topics, Essay Topics, Presentation Topics, Speech Ideas and Advanced Research Topics with PPT and abstract based on Technical IEEE Papers, educational articles, research journals and recent technologies for Computer Science (CSE), Information Technology (I.T), MCA, MS, B.E, B.Tech, MSc, BSc students with free download.
 Presentations are provided at the end of each article for free download.

 NICE : Network Intrusion detection and Counter measure selection in virtual network systems

 NICE (Network Intrusion detection and Counter measure) is a new multiphase distributed network intrusion detection and prevention framework in a virtual networking environment that captures and inspects suspicious cloud traffic without interrupting users applications and cloud services.
 Cloud security is one of most important issues that has attracted a lot of research and development effort in past few years.
 In traditional data centres, where system administrators have full control over the host machines, vulnerabilities can be detected and patched by the system administrator in a centralized manner.
 However, patching known security holes in cloud data centres, where cloud users usually have the privilege to control software installed on their managed VM's, may not work effectively and can violate the service level agreement (SLA).

 Early Detection of Malicious Flux Networks via Large-Scale Passive DNS Traffic Analysis